-Use the hammer to drive the protruding nail back into the wall, being careful not to break the paper face on the drywall.
+Wearing safety glasses, use the hammer to drive the protruding nail back into the wall, being careful not to damage too much of the drywall around it.

 Use the drywall taping knife to apply a light layer of joint compound over the holes.
 Smooth the excess with the knife so that it is flush with the wall.
-Don’t worry if the indentations are still visible.
+At this point, do not worry if the indentations are still visible.

 Apply a second coat of joint compound.
-If the patch is not blending in well with the surrounding wall, use a broad "feathering knife" (as shown in the picture) to draw a wide, thin coat farther out on the wall.
+If the patch is not blending in well with the surrounding wall, use a broad feathering knife to draw a wide, thin coat farther out on the wall.